justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/overview.md

 ## PIE component systems

-We develop and maintain different projects that incorporate the PIE Design Language.
-If you would like to know which one to use, please follow [this guide](/engineers/getting-started/structure/#what-library-to-use) to understand what is the best library for you, based on your tech stack.
+We develop and maintain several component libraries that implement the PIE design language.
+Please follow [this guide](/engineers/getting-started/structure/#what-library-to-use) to find out which library to use based on your tech stack.

 For a more detailed look at the **component systems** the PIE team maintain, the PIE monorepo and how it’s structured, see the [structure section of our engineering docs](/engineers/getting-started/structure).

-For a list of what components are supported in our different libraries please refer to the [Components Status page](/components/component-status/).
+For a list of which components are supported in each of our libraries, please refer to the [Component Status page](/components/component-status/).

 ---